opsmop/opsmop/docs/source/setup.rst

 Setup
 =====

-* OpsMop is currently an alpha-stage application
-* The first formal "release" is planned for approximately January 2019
-* Following the "master" branch on GitHub is encouraged
+* OpsMop is still new so these instructions describe running from a git checkout only.
+* Versioned releases to PyPi will occur in 2019.

 .. _python3: